-Mr. Russell F. Mast Interim Vice President for Student Affairs
+Dr. Kurt J. Keppler Vice President for Student Affairs

-The Division of Student Affairs is charged with responsibility for student life outside the classroom and includes a number of areas: cooperative education, counseling, discipline, financial aid, housing, health services, orientation, student employment, career services, student activities, campus recreation, organizations, student publications, student government, the University Union, University Center, student life, and testing.
+The Division of Student Affairs is charged with responsibility for student life outside the classroom and includes a number of areas: cooperative education, counseling, alcohol and other drug education, judicial affairs, financial aid, housing, health services, orientation, student employment, career services, Greek life, event services, campus recreation, student organizations, student publications, student government, the University Union, University Center, student life, and testing.
 It is the division's philosophy that students' non-academic experiences are important to both their formal education and their personal development.

 The Vice President for Student Affairs coordinates the activities within the Division of Student Affairs.
 His office is available to serve the needs of students as well as parents, alumni, faculty, and staff with student concerns.
-The Office of the Vice President for Student Affairs is located in the West Wing of Powell Hall (Telephone: 229- 333 5941).
+The Office of the Vice President for Student Affairs is located in 1150 Nevins Hall.
+Telephone: 229-333-5359.
 Valdosta State University is committed to the idea that total education involves more than academic pursuit.
+More information is available at <www.valdosta.edu/student affairs/>.